Participant Profiles (PP)

 - The hospital’s peer group trends.

 After each Performance Period (Jan-June & July-Dec), during the Reconciliation process, CMS will compare the aggregate Medicare FFS expenditures for all items and services included in a Clinical Episode against the Target Price for that Clinical Episode to determine whether the Participant is eligible to receive a payment from CMS, or is required to pay a Repayment Amount to CMS.
-Participants can expect their first Reconciliation results for Performance Periods 1&2 in the fall of 2019.
+Participants received their first Reconciliation results for Performance Periods 1&2 in the fall of 2019.
 Additionally, each Performance Period will be subject to at least two (2) true-ups with additional claims run-out.
 For instance, for episodes ending between July 1, 2019 and December 31, 2019, the reconciliation will occur in the spring of 2020.
 Subsequent true-ups will occur in the fall of 2020 and spring of 2021, which will allow between 15 and 21 months of claims run-out, following the end of the Clinical Episode end dates.

 Portals for Current Participants